Urban School of San Francisco

 Urban School of San Francisco is an independent high school located in the Haight-Ashbury district in San Francisco, California, United States.

 History

 Urban was founded in 1966 by a group of Marin Country Day School parents.
 Urban has grown from 22 students into a student body of over 400.

 Leadership

 After 32 years, Mark Salkind, a 1970 Urban graduate, retired as Head of School in June 2019.
 Dan B. Miller was appointed Head of School in July 2019.
+As of July 2025, Dr. Quinton P. Walker, previously the Assistant Head of School and Head of Upper School at the University School of Nashville, became the Head of School.

 Student life

 Assistant Head of Student Life, Charlotte Worsley oversees Urban's over 40 student clubs, including 14 for-student by-student affinity spaces.
 Additionally, Urban has active student government, outdoor and class trips program, and a student newspaper, yearbook, and online literary and arts journal.
 Performing arts opportunities include fall and winter theater productions, circus class performances, and the annual One Acts Festival, as well as comprehensive jazz band, choral, and ensemble programs.